-To complete a password change successfully, you must:
+To complete a password change successfully:

-- · Stop the broker. - Change the password using the appropriate operating system facilities. - Use this command to update all parameters that reference this same password. - Restart the broker.
+Stop the broker.

+- Change the password using the appropriate operating system function. - Use the mqsichangebroker command to update all parameters that reference this same password. - · Restart the broker.

-(Optional - Windows, Linux, and UNIX systems) The user ID under which the broker runs.
+(Optional) The user ID under which the broker runs.
 You must also change the password (-a) if you change this value.

-This can be specified in any valid username syntax.
-On Windows systems, these are:
+You can specify the ServiceUserID in any valid user name syntax.
+On Windows systems, valid formats are:

+On Linux and UNIX systems, only the last format, username, is valid.
 If you use the unqualified form for this user ID (username) on Windows systems, the operating system searches for the user ID throughout its domain, starting with the local system.
 This search might take some time to complete.

-The ServiceUserID specified must be a member of the local group mqbrkrs.
-On Windows systems, it can be an indirect or direct member of the group.
-The ServiceUserID must also be authorized to access the home directory (where WebSphere Event Broker has been installed), and the working directory (if specified by the mqsicreatebroker -w parameter).
-This ID must also be a member (either direct or indirect) of the local group mqm.
+The ServiceUserID that you specify must be a member of the mqbrkrs local group.
+On Windows systems, the ID can be a direct or indirect member of the group.
+The ServiceUserID must also be authorized to access the home directory (where WebSphere Event Broker has been installed), and the working directory (if specified by the -w parameter).